 It took MANY hours to get the show taped, on top of it starting later than scheduled.
 They fed us pizza at two points, I think.
 It was cheap, boring cheese pizza, but it kept us happy.

 The girls apartment and Central Perk were used for that episode, and were easily visible.
-Joey and Chandlers apartment was half gone and partially blocked off (though you could still see crew playing foosball between scenes) because that side of the stage and everything on the left of the audience area had been turned into Mike's parent's house.
+Joey and Chandlers apartment was mostly blocked off (though you could still see crew playing foosball between scenes) because that side of the stage and everything on the left of the audience area had been turned into Mike's parent's house.
 We couldn't directly see the scenes in that area... we had to watch it on monitors.
 On the right of the audience area were Ross's apartment and Richard's apartment.
 We couldn't see into those either... again, we watched on monitors.
 And scenes involving baby Emma were pre-taped and shown to us on monitors, because babies don't do well with a studio audience.

 Here's a diagram of how the stage was set up that day: